Janmitsinh/federated-repro-extension/README.md

 This README provides instructions for setting up the environment, installing dependencies, and running the `fedavgm` project locally.

+Flower (flwr) abstracts away the backend, and TensorFlow was chosen for better stability with the specific model architectures used in the reproduction.

 ---

 ## 1. Create & Activate Virtual Environment